MacHooper/full-stack-dev/SQL/Notes/CRUD Application.md

 ```

 This app has the following.
-1. View: HTML Form 2.
-Controller: Receives the form submission 3.
-Model interactions: within the controller
+1. View - HTML Form 2.
+Controller - Receives the form submission 3.
+Model interactions - within the controller

 ## 8. Using AJAX to send data to flask

 Data requests are either synchronous or async(asynchronous)
 Async data request are requests that get sent to the server and back to the client without a page refresh.
-Async request(AJAX Requests) use one of two methods:
+Async request(AJAX Requests) use one of two methods -
 _ XMLHtppRequest
 _ Fetch(Modern Way)